 Ethernet & Serial Gateways

 A gateway is a hardware device that joins two networks so that devices on one network can communicate with devices on another network.
-It serves as an entry and exit point for a network as all data traffic passes through it before being routed.
+Network gateways serve as an entry and exit point for a network as all data traffic passes through it before being routed.

 Products